linuxpatch/linuxpatch-puppet/README.md

 ## Description

 This Puppet module automates the process of downloading, executing an installation script from [linuxpatch.com](https://linuxpatch.com).
-The module downloads the `install.sh` script to the `/tmp` directory, runs it with the provided `API_KEY` as an environment variable, and then removes the script from the system.
+The module downloads the `install.sh` script to the `/tmp` directory, runs it with the provided `LP_KEY` as an environment variable, and then removes the script from the system.
 The script is only executed if the file `/opt/linuxpatch/bin/linuxpatch` does not exist.
 Additionally, the module ensures that the `linuxpatch-agent` service is running and enabled on startup.

 ## Prerequisites